 If there are navigation options available for the ViewController, a Router class is added to the ViewController.
 The Router class contains all the navigation options where that specific ViewController can navigate trough.
 By doing this, almost each VIP cycle will have a Router, which makes it clear what navigation options a ViewController has.

-Presentors are responsible for the presentation logic.
+A Presentor is responsible for the presentation logic.
 When a screen transition will take place, the ViewController needs to ask this to the Interactor and then the Interactor needs to ask this to the Presentor.
 From there, the Presentor will decide that the ViewController may route to the next ViewController using the Router.

 When having all business logic located in the Interactor, there may happen a situation where the Interactor will be a very large class.
 To prevent this, an Interactor can make use of multiple workers.
 A Worker is a helper of the Interactor, which can help receiving data.

-Worker are responsible for creating objects and doing network calls.
+A Worker is responsible for creating objects and doing network calls.
 Besides that, a Worker can be used to implement Third Party SDKs in your application.
 For example, if you use Alamofire for doing network requests, but do all the network requests in workers, the Alamofire SDK only needs to be imported in the worker.

 Workers must be generic, which means multiple interactors can use them if needed to handle data.